MIDFIELDR/midfieldr/docs/reference/study_results.md

 - `program`:

-  Character, academic program label.
+  Character.
+Academic program label.

 - `sex`:

-  Character, sex as self-reported by the student, possible values are Female, Male, and Unknown.
+  Character.
+Sex as self-reported by the student, possible values are "Female", "Male", and "Unknown."

 - `race`:

-  Character, race/ethnicity as self-reported by the student, e.g., Asian, Black, Hispanic, etc.
+  Character.
+Race/ethnicity as self-reported by the student, e.g., "Asian", "Black", "Hispanic", etc.

 - `ever_enrolled`:

-  Numerical, number of students ever enrolled in a program.
+  Numerical.
+The number of students ever enrolled in a program.

 - `graduates`:

-  Numerical, number of students completing a program.
+  Numerical.
+Number of students completing a program.

 - `stickiness`:

-  Numerical, program stickiness, the ratio of `graduates` to `ever_enrolled`, in percent.
+  Numerical.
+Program stickiness, the ratio of the number of graduates to the number ever enrolled, in percent.

 ## Details